Common Name: Garlic mustard

 - A sound management plan for garlic mustard will take a commitment of several years to ensure that the population has decreased significantly and is not a serious problem.
 Focus should be placed on preventing the flowering of populations, which means that timing of management in the fall to reduce overwintering rosettes and during early spring to eliminate flowering stems is critical for success.

-- Mowing and cutting of plants in forested situations is not always practical.
+- Mowing and cutting plants in forested situations is not always practical.
 However, weed trimmers can be used within wooded areas to cut early bolting plants prior to flowering in May.
 Plants along roadsides, trails, wood edges, and waterways can also be mowed or cut during the same time period.
-All equipment should be inspected and cleaned prior to moving into new areas where garlic mustard is not established in order to prevent movement of seed.
+All equipment should be inspected and cleaned prior to moving into new areas where garlic mustard is not established to prevent movement of seed.

 - Specific chemical applications have been shown to be successful when applied in the early spring prior to flowering and in the late fall on overwintering rosettes.
 Late fall applications can be applied on green overwintering rosettes after other forest understory plants are dormant, thus reducing non-target risks.
-Early spring applications should consist of spot-spraying specific plants in order to avoid non-target impacts.
+Early spring applications should consist of spot-spraying specific plants to avoid non-target impacts.
 If you plan to use herbicide treatments, check with your local University of Minnesota extension agent, co-op, or landscape care expert for assistance and recommendations.
 There are several businesses throughout the state with state-certified herbicide applicators that can be hired to perform chemical applications for common tansy and other noxious weed species.

 - Garlic mustard lifecycle and treatment timing graphic